Licensed Professional Counselor Supervision in Texas

 The Supervisee Shall:

-• File all applications forms and pay all applicable fees to include
+• File all application forms and pay all applicable fees including

 • Meeting all academic requirements for licensure